khinydnlin/archived_projects/Used Car Price Prediction in Myanmar/README.md

 # Used Car Price Prediction
-### Note: The dataset presented in the portfolio was modified to preserve the data privacy and confidentiality of the client.
+*Note*: The dataset presented in the portfolio was modified to preserve the data privacy and confidentiality of the client.

 ## Objectives